 Puzzling World is home to several strange and perplexing attractions, but the Following Faces may be the most mysterious.
 It is among the reasons for positive puzzling world reviews.

 These three faces are carved into a hillside near the Tilted House, and no one knows who they are or what they mean.
-Some visitors claim that the faces follow them around, but this has yet to be proven.
+Some visitors claim that the faces follow them, but this has yet to be proven.

 The faces have become a popular tourist attraction, and many people come to Puzzling World to see them.

 Some theories about their meaning include that they represent the three stages of life – birth, adulthood, and death – or that they’re meant to ward off evil spirits.
-No one knows for sure what they mean, but they’re an intriguing part of Puzzling World.
+No one knows precisely what they mean, but they’re an intriguing part of Puzzling World.

 If you’re looking for a puzzling attraction to add to your New Zealand itinerary, visit Puzzling World!
-With its strange houses, perplexing carvings, and endless mysteries, it’s sure to entertain and intrigue you.
+Its strange houses, perplexing carvings, and endless mysteries will surely entertain and intrigue you.

 The Ames Room is one of the most perplexing attractions at Puzzling World.
 It’s a small room that appears normal when you first enter it, but you’ll see that the walls are curved if you look closely.
-This distortion makes the room appear larger or smaller, depending on your perspective.
+Depending on your perspective, this distortion makes the room appear larger or smaller.

 The Sculptillusion Gallery is a recent addition to Puzzling World, and it’s quickly become one of the most popular attractions.
-It’s a room full of optical illusions and visual trickery, and the sculptures in it are designed to fool your eyes into seeing things that aren’t there.
+It’s a room full of optical illusions and visual trickery, and its sculptures are designed to fool your eyes into seeing things that aren’t there.

-The Sculptillusion Gallery is a great place to go to see some interesting and mind-bending optical illusions.
+The Sculptillusion Gallery is great for seeing exciting and mind-bending optical illusions.
 It’s sure to baffle and confuse you, which makes it so much fun.

 2. Challenge yourself at The Great Maze

 The Great Maze is an attraction in the puzzle center in Wanaka, New Zealand.
-It is a large maze made out of hedge walls, with four different paths to choose from.
+It is a giant maze made out of hedge walls, with four different paths to choose from.

-The maze covers an area of 1.5 acres and takes around 45 minutes to navigate your way through; if you can’t finish the maze, there are emergency doors to escape with.
+The maze covers an area of 1.5 acres and takes around 45 minutes to navigate; if you can’t finish the maze, there are emergency doors to escape with.